Looking for support for your finance function? Book a time with an expert.

 Unlike its cousin the current ratio, the quick ratio deliberately excludes inventory from the calculation, recognizing that converting inventory to cash takes time, even in the best circumstances.
 If you had to sell your prized motorcycle or favorite necklace to cover that unexpected bill, it likely wouldn't be a next-day turnaround.

-Lenders use it to analyze it when assessing creditworthiness and loan approval decisions.
+Lenders use it to assess creditworthiness and approve loan decisions

-to may consider it when negotiating payment terms
+Suppliers use it when they want to consider negotiating payment terms

 Quick Ratio Formula & Calculation